WellesleyX offerings represent Wellesley’s breadth of disciplines, as well as some of its most popular courses.

 All courses are open and offered free of cost to anyone with an Internet connection—regardless of gender or geography—through edX.

-Learn more about AP Italian Language and Culture.
+Learn more about our Italian Online opportunities.

 First Run, class began September 25, 2013